subramanya1702/Smart-Park/README.md

 #### II.
 Setting up ML classifier

-##### OSU access
+#### Oregon State University access
-Continue with this section if you have an OSU account and have access to this box [folder](https://oregonstate.app.box.com/folder/209117371306).
+Continue with this section if you have an Oregon State University account and have access to this Box [folder](https://oregonstate.app.box.com/folder/209117371306).
 If not, jump ahead to the [next](#non-osu-access) section.

 1. Ensure you are on a system with x86 architecture and Linux operating system
 2. System has at least 2GB of RAM and 24GB of disk space
-3. Download the latest Smart Park tar archive file from the box folder over [here](https://oregonstate.app.box.com/folder/209117371306)
+3. Download the latest Smart Park tar archive file from the Box folder over [here](https://oregonstate.app.box.com/folder/209117371306)
 4. Unzip the tar archive
     ```sh
     tar -xzvf <filename>.tar.gz